mcgivrer/minimal/docs/docs/chapter-02-java_enum_as_configuration.md

 - `parseArguments(String[])` to read arguments from the Command line,
 - `save()` to save loaded or parsed values to the properties file.

-In the second part, we detail only 2 getters, a basic one with boolean and a more intelligent one to convert a string value to a Rectangle2D object:
+In the second part, we detail only two getters, a basic one with boolean and a more intelligent one to convert a string value to a Rectangle2D object:

 ```java